PROGRAMMING LANGUAGES ARE WRITING ALL OF OUR FUTURES, LEARN TO UNDERSTAND HOW THEY ARE DOING IT.

 14 days commencing:

-Where would we be without computers?
-The digital age has changed the way we work, live and interact with life.
-But where do we draw the line?
-Answer the questions on our insightful Computer Science course.
-You’ll learn the ethics of computing; understand the impact of the digital revolution, the basics of front-end development and the theory of code.
+Computers speak many languages and this course can give you the tools to communicate with them.
+You will have the opportunity to explore programming languages, along with an introduction to programming environments.
+You’ll explore the ethics of computing; understand the impact of the digital revolution, and the theory of code.
 You’ll also undertake a personal project – either a research paper or digital tool to showcase your new skills and put them into practice.

 It’s all about balance.
 Study with us at Cambridge and we’ll help you embrace everything the city has to offer – from socialising with new friends with shared interests to field trips and excursions for practical lessons you just can’t learn from a textbook.
 We understand students.
 We make sure you’re stimulated with a social calendar that packs it all in, from traditional guided tours of the University museums to a tranquil afternoon punting on the River Cam.